rubensdeoliveira/rubinho-env/readme.md

 ## 📋 Complete Script Listing

 ### **00-install-all.sh** (Master Script)
-Runs all installation scripts in sequence.
+Runs all installation scripts in sequence automatically.
-- Pauses after script 02 for you to close/open the terminal
-- Pauses after script 05 for you to logout/login
-- Use `00-install-all-continue.sh` to continue after the pauses
+- Executes scripts 01-17 (Linux) or 01-15 (macOS) in the correct order
+- Automatically loads NVM and environment configurations during installation
+- Handles all setup phases: Initial Setup, Environment Configuration, Development Tools, and Application Setup
+- **Note:** After completion, close and reopen your terminal to ensure all configurations are applied

 ---